 Statistical methods / analysis

-All data will be entered into a purposefully designed Excel database and exported into SPSS version 22.0 for analyses.
+All data from the case report forms (CRF) will be entered into a purposefully designed Excel database and exported into SPSS version 22.0 for analyses.
 Descriptive statistics will be used to determine the distributions of the data for the intervention and control groups and to test whether statistical assumptions for parametric tests are achieved.
-Groups will be compared to identify baseline differences on measures.
-Analyses will be performed on an intention-to-treat and per protocol method.
+Imputation will be used to correct for missing data.
 Continuous variables that are normally distributed will be compared between the groups at each follow-up using an independent groups t-test.
 Effect sizes will be calculated using Cohen’s d.
 Non-parametric analysis will be conducted for continuous variables that are not normally distributed.
 Categorical variables will be compared with the chi-square statistic.
 A p value of 0.05 will be considered statistically significant.
 Where appropriate, analyses will be reported with mean differences and 95% CI.
-Protocol violations regarding the intervention manual strategies will be noted.
-Imputation will be used to correct for missing data.
+Previous values from the same patient will be used for missing data.

 Recruitment